kunkel321/AutoCorrect2/README.md

 - Then press _Win+H_

 # Updating to October 1st version.
 - You can use your existing HotstringLib.ahk file and log files.
-Just be sure to put them in the AutoCorrect\Data\ folder.
+Just be sure to put the log files in the AutoCorrect\Data\ folder and the HotstringLib.ahk file in AutoCorrect2\Core\.
 - Important: Please note that MCLog.txt has been renamed to ManualCorrectionLog.txt.

 # Contributors.